ihartred-cpu/Cabinet-Vision-to-Blender/README.md

 # Cabinet Vision to Blender

-Cabinet Vision, in its wisdom, exports to Collada (`.dae`) — a fine, *time-honored* choice — and the results are about what you'd expect: every face, edgeband strip, and dado fragment arrives as its own disconnected object, with zero regard for which panel or cabinet it belongs to.
-This add-on makes the best of it: CV's `.dae` exports come in as a proper Blender scene — correct geometry, materials, UVs, lighting — with cabinets rebuilt as sensible, editable objects instead of a debris field of meshes.

 ## Features

 - **Joined parts** — each panel's faces, edgebanding, and boring/dado become one selectable object, seams welded.